Dobson unit: Derivation

 A Dobson unit is the total amount of a trace gas per unit area.
 In atmospheric sciences, this is referred to as a column density.
-How, though, do we go from units of molecules per cubic meter, a volume, to molecules per square centimeter, an area?
+How, though, are units of molecules per cubic meter, a volume, to be converted to molecules per square centimeter, an area?
 This must be done by integration.
-To get a column density, we must integrate the total column over a height.
-Per the definition of Dobson units, we see that 1 DU = 0.01 mm of trace gas when compressed down to sea level at standard temperature and pressure.
-So if we integrate our number density of air from 0 to 0.01 mm, we find the number density which is equal to 1 DU:
+To get the column density, integrate the total column over a height.
+Per the definition of Dobson units, 1 DU = 0.01 mm of trace gas when compressed down to sea level at standard temperature and pressure.
+So integrating the number density of air from 0 to 0.01 mm, it becomes equal to 1 DU:

-And thus we come up with the value of 1 DU, which is 2.69×10^20 molecules per meter squared.
+Thus the value of 1 DU is 2.69×10^20 molecules per meter squared.